true-async/php-true-async-rfc/basic.md

 The line of code echo `"Hello, World!"` will never execute because the parent will be terminated earlier.

-To wait for direct descendants, the `await children` operator can be used:
+To wait for direct descendants, the `await spawned` operator can be used:

 ```php
 function task(): void